1 What is the goal of ecologists?

 Ecology best understands how organisms relate to the physical and natural environment.
 Specifically, ecologists assess population dynamics in the built and natural environment.

 But wait, there’s more.

-Their observations may include wildlife, birds, mammals, amphibians or reptiles.
+Their observations may include wildlife, birds, mammals, amphibians, reptiles or any classification of life.

 Sounds interesting?
 Here’s more.